 Reservation & Check-in

-I made a reservation for a Monday night stay via the hotel's website at www.lemeridiencairoairport.com.
-The lowest available rate was about $170 USD inclusive of tax, but I instead chose to book a free night using SPG points.
-You can sign-up for Starwood Preferred Guest membership at www.spg.com.
-Due to the Marriott and Starwood merger, you can now transfer Marriott Rewards points to your SPG account.
-I believe 4,000 SPG points for a free night at this hotel is a good value.
+I made a reservation for a Monday night stay via the hotel’s website.
+The lowest available rate was about $170 USD inclusive of tax, but I instead chose to book a free night using rewards points.

 I arrived to Cairo International Airport at Terminal 3.
 After clearing immigration and customs, I followed overhead signs in the arrivals hall to the skybridge connecting the airport terminal with the hotel.